-An alternative to amplitude-based methods considers frequency modulations (FM) instead [222].
-In FMbased methods, the input signal is first divided into subband signals using a bank of bandpass filters.
+An alternative to amplitude-based methods considers frequency modulations (FM) instead (Thiruvaran et al., 2008a).
+In FM-based methods, the input signal is first divided into subband signals using a bank of bandpass filters.
 The dominant frequency components (such as the frequency centroids) in the subbands then capture formant-like features.
-As an example, the procedure described in [222] uses 2nd order all-pole analysis to detect the dominant frequency.
+As an example, the procedure described in (Thiruvaran et al., 2008a) uses second-order all-pole analysis to detect the dominant frequency.
 The FM features are then obtained by subtracting the center frequency of the subband from the pole frequency, yielding a measure of deviation from the "default" frequency of the bandpass signal.
-This feature was applied to speaker recognition in [223], showing promise when fused with conventional MFCCs.
+This feature was applied to speaker recognition in (Thiruvaran et al., 2008b), showing promise when fused with conventional MFCCs.

 3.4.
-Prosodic Features
+Prosodic features

 Prosody refers to non-segmental aspects of speech, including for instance syllable stress, intonation patterns, speaking rate and rhythm.
 One important aspect of prosody is that, unlike the traditional short-term spectral features, it spans over long segments like syllables, words, and utterances and reflects differences in speaking style, language background, sentence type, and emotions to mention a few.
-A challenge in textindependent speaker recognition is modeling the different levels of prosodic information (instantaneous, longterm) to capture speaker differences; at the same time, the features should be free of effects that the speaker can voluntarily control.
+A challenge in text-independent speaker recognition is modeling the different levels of prosodic information (instantaneous, long-term) to capture speaker differences; at the same time, the features should be free of effects that the speaker can voluntarily control.

 The most important prosodic parameter is the fundamental frequency (or F0).
 Combining F0-related features with spectral features has been shown to be effective, especially in noisy conditions.
-Other prosodic features for speaker recognition have included duration (e.g. pause statistics, phone duration), speaking rate, and energy distribution/modulations among others [2, 16, 195, 204].
-Interested reader may refer to [204] for further details.
+Other prosodic features for speaker recognition have included duration (e.g. pause statistics, phone duration), speaking rate, and energy distribution/modulations among others (Adami et al., 2003; Bartkova et al., 2002; Reynolds et al., 2003; Shriberg et al., 2005).
+Interested reader may refer to (Shriberg et al., 2005) for further details.
 In that study, it was found out, among a number of other observations, that F0-related features yielded the best accuracy, followed by energy and duration features in this order.
 Since F0 is the predominant prosodic feature, we will now discuss it in more detail.

 Reliable F0 determination itself is a challenging task.
 For instance, in telephone quality speech, F0 is often outside of the narrowband telephone network passband (0.3-3.4 kHz) and the algorithms can only rely on the information in the upper harmonics for F0 detection.
-For a detailed discussion of classical F0 estimation approaches, refer to [100].
-More recent comparison of F0 trackers can be found in [48].
-For practical use, we recommend the YIN method [51] and the autocorrelation method as implemented in Praat software [26].
+For a detailed discussion of classical F0 estimation approaches, refer to (Hess, 1983).
+More recent comparison of F0 trackers can be found in (Cheveigné and Kawahara, 2001).
+For practical use, we recommend the YIN method (DeCheveigne and Kawahara, 2002) and the auto-correlation method as implemented in Praat software (Boersma and Weenink, 2009).